 Great Sand Dunes National Park is an International Dark-sky Park.
 With the combination of high elevation, low humidity, and minimal light pollution, Great Sand Dunes is a great place to see the night sky and stargaze.

 If you are there in the summer months, ask a ranger or check out the program schedule to see what evening programs are available during your visit.
 They often run programs in the parking lot to highlight these sides of the park.

 Stop by the Visitor Center to grab your Junior Ranger packet!
 These packets are so much fun and help to teach a few facts about the park as you explore.

 Once your kids (or you, there’s no upper age limit) have finished the packet, return to the visitors center to be sworn in and receive your Junior Ranger badge.

 In addition to the Junior Ranger activities, kids from 5-12 can become a Junior Ranger Night Explorer and earn a Night Explorer patch by completing an activity booklet.

 The book activities are divided into several age levels.
 Get your free booklet at the visitor center!
 This is a cool extra for kids who love earning ranger badges.

 Zapata Falls is just outside of Great Sand Dunes National Park.
+This is one of the best things to do near Great Sand Dunes.
 When you leave the visitor center, head south and out of the park.
 About 9 miles down you will see a left turn and signs for Zapata Falls Camp Ground.

 Follow the road up the hill to the campground and parking lot.
 The hike itself is about two miles round trip and our four-year-old at the time had no problem with it.